KarlPurk/javascript-refactoring/patterns/javascript/replace-default-param-logic-with-es6-default-params.md

-# Replace default value logic with ES6 default syntax
+# Replace default parameter logic with ES6 default parameters

 Your using the `or` operator to provide a default value.